SafeMonit/safemonit-public/guides/install-safemonit-smartthings-smartapp.md

-# How To Install SafeMonit SmartApp

 In order to integrate your SmartThings system with SafeMonit, you will need to first install the SmartApp.
 If you haven't installed a custom SmartApp before, it's okay, we will take you step by step.

 ## Add SafeMonit To Your Available SmartApps

-1. First, navigate your web browser to <https://ide.smartthings.com> and sign in with your SmartThings login and password.
+1. First, navigate your web browser to <https://graph.api.smartthings.com> and sign in with your SmartThings login and password.

 2. From there, click __My Locations__ in the top header, and then click the name of the Location you want to integrate with SafeMonit.